ctsrc/http-horse/README.md

 through themes and plugins.
 This modularity will allow users to build highly customizable and feature-rich web applications with minimal effort.

+These features are planned for inclusion in the v2.0.0 release of `http-horse`.

 #### Key Features

 - **Modular Architecture:** The platform will be designed to support various modules (such as plugins and themes)